A double-sided game board that represents the first 12 frets of a guitar.

 At anytime during the game the player may place the collected unused MUSIC CHIPS on the board adjacent to the other chips.

-Fretters Goes To War (die version)
+Fretters Goes To War (four or six players)

 First to move

 For illustrative reasons it has been implied that Player RED goes first to start a game, but the official way to determine the first move is as follows: The players randomly select a MUSIC CHIP of their color.
 The player with the note highest up the chromatic scale goes first.